 We care.
 At Allegacy, that sentiment is so much more than words.

 It’s why we volunteer and raise funds for the United Way, a non-profit organization that seeks to address our community’s needs for education, financial stability and health.
 It’s why we offer our time to organizations like Angel Tree, which gives holiday gifts to children whose families are struggling to make ends meet.
-It’s why our employees participate in making “passion pieces” that express in their own words what serving our members means to them, personally.

 Explore the stories below to learn why caring is so important to us, and how we translate that feeling into action.